Juventus kicked out of Europe by Uefa

 Juventus have activated a major management overhaul since these issues surfaced.
 They have also signalled an intention to leave the European Super League project, which former chairman Andrea Agnelli was such a believer in.

-It does mean they miss out on European football for the first time since 2011-12, although given they won the title instead that season, the first of nince in a row, they may hope it is an omen.
+It does mean they miss out on European football for the first time since 2011-12, although given they won the title instead that season, the first of nine in a row, they may hope it is an omen.